TroyWilliams3687/documentos/en/documents/md_doc_system.md

 ## YAML Configuration files

 This system makes use of YAMl configuration files to drive the process and make things simple.
 Samples can be found [here](./en/).
 The YAML files can be split up so that common parts can be shared among the different configurations.
 The configuration files are passed to the system in such a way that the most common is passed in first while the most specific is passed in last.
-Based on the configuration in the sample system ([`/en` in the repo](https://github.com/TroyWilliams3687/md_docs/tree/master/en)), we can see some examples:
+Based on the configuration in the sample system ([`/en` in the repo][en_repo], we can see some examples:

 ```bash
 $ build \